A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Related work

 \subsection{Reconstruction methods for accelerated MRI}

-Techniques for accelerating MRI by k-space undersampling go back to compressed sensing (CS) \citep{lustig2007sparse}, which combines random sampling with sparsity-based iterative denoising, most commonly implemented based on the ISTA \citep{chambolle1998nonlinear} or ADMM (\citep{boyd2011distributed}) family of algorithms.
-Most modern deep learning-based reconstruction methods focus on improving the denoising part.
-Plug-and-play (PnP) methods \citep{ahmad_plug-and-play_2020,kamilov_plug-and-play_2023} replace the citep operator in ISTA and ADMM with off-the-shelf denoisers such as a learned convolutional denoising model.
+One of the conventional paradigms for accelerating MRI by k-space undersampling is compressed sensing (CS) \citep{lustig2007sparse}, which combines random sampling with sparsity-based iterative denoising, most commonly implemented using the ISTA \citep{chambolle1998nonlinear} or ADMM (\citep{boyd2011distributed}) family of algorithms.
+Most modern deep learning-based reconstruction methods focus on improving the denoising component.
+Plug-and-play (PnP) methods \citep{ahmad_plug-and-play_2020,kamilov_plug-and-play_2023} replace the proximal operator in ISTA and ADMM with off-the-shelf denoisers such as a learned convolutional denoising model.
 Unrolled networks \citep{schlemper2017deep,aggarwal2018modl,pezzotti_adaptive_2020} extend this idea by casting the entire iterative algorithm into one large network, trained end-to-end.
-This makes them more adaptive to factors such as sampling pattern and acceleration, although at a cost of generalizability \citep{ahmad_plug-and-play_2020}.
+As a result, unrolled networks more adaptive to factors such as sampling pattern and acceleration, although at a cost of generalizability \citep{ahmad_plug-and-play_2020}.